Ritchie Blackmore: Equipment

-Musical influences and tastes
+Influences and tastes

+In the first issue of International Musician and Recording World, Blackmore named Jeff Beck his favourite guitar player.
+He also sang praises for Jimi Hendrix, Yes guitarist Steve Howe, Bob Dylan sideman Mike Bloomfield and Tommy Bolin, who would soon take his place on Deep Purple.
+Still on the subject of Beck, he said:

 Blackmore credits fellow guitarist Eric Clapton's music with helping him develop his own style of vibrato around 1968 or 1969.

 In 1979, Blackmore said: "I like popular music.
 I like ABBA very much.
 But there's so much stigma like, 'you can't do this because you're a heavy band', and I think that's rubbish.
 You should do what you want ...
 I think classical music is very good for the soul.
 A lot of people go 'ah well, classical music is for old fogies' but I was exactly the same.
 At 16 I didn't want to know about classical music: I'd had it rammed down my throat.
 But now I feel an obligation to tell the kids 'look, just give classical music a chance' ... the guitar frustrates me a lot because I'm not good enough to play it sometimes so I get mad and throw a moody.
 Sometimes I feel that what I'm doing is not right, in the sense that the whole rock and roll business has become a farce, like Billy Smart, Jr. Circus, and the only music that ever moves me is very disciplined classical music, which I can't play.
 But there's a reason I've made money.
 It's because I believe in what I'm doing, in that I do it my way—I play for myself first, then secondly the audience—I try to put as much as I can in it for them.
 Lastly I play for musicians and the band, and for critics not at all."